 TIME-CONSCIOUSNESS: Baron writes, “Between Chmielnicki and Human, the two great pogrom movements of earlier East European Jewish history, more than a century intervened, whereas three major pogrom waves have swept Eastern Europe between” (GE, p.59).
 See also where in A Social and Religious History of the Jews, Baron will mention “decades” between catastrophic calamities (SRH vol. 2, p.40) (see above).

-As will be discussed below in this section in relation to Adam Teller’s piercing critique of Baron, one hundred years, one hundred years much less “decades,” does not constitute a very long time lag in history or in the production of cultural memory.
-The crudeness of these formulations about personal and social suffering suggest that the historian does not understand key matters relating to the phenomenology of time consciousness.
+As will be discussed below in this section in relation to Adam Teller’s piercing critique of Baron, one hundred years (not to speak of “decades”) does not constitute a very long time lag in history or in the production of cultural memory.
+The crudeness of these formulations about personal and social suffering suggest that the historian does not understand key matters relating to trauma and time consciousness.

 THE JEWISH STREET: Baron writes about the feudal order, “Various corporations in the State had separate streets of their own; the shoemakers, for example, or the bakers, would live each in one neighborhood.”